Mark Foster will be our celebrity sporting speaker at our dinner on Thursday 5th October 2017.

 Bill Beaumont is the second recipient of the CBE for services to rugby union in England.
 Martin Johnson was awarded the CBE in 2004.
 He is also a Deputy Lieutenant of Lancashire.

-Kevin Connelly will be our second speaker at our Sporting dinner on Thursday 24th November 2016
+Kevin Connelly was our second speaker at our Sporting dinner on Thursday 24th November 2016.

 Kevin is in great demand for corporate events and sportsmen’s dinners and has worked for a host of clients in the UK and Europe.
 Kevin’s is one of the stars of BBC2’s highly acclaimed Dead Ringers series and his extensive repertoire includes sportsmen, politicians and television personalities and characters.